-Plaintiff serves the attached discovery on defendant.
+Plaintiff serves the attached discovery on Defendant.

-DEFINITIONS: For clarity, "plaintiff" means ALL AMERICAN COMPANY and "defendant" means JOHN DOE and includes all of defendant's agents and employees.
+DEFINITIONS: For clarity, "Plaintiff" means ALL AMERICAN COMPANY and "Defendant" means JOHN DOE and includes Defendant's agents and employees.
 "Obligor" refers to DOE CONSTRUCTION CORPORATION.
-"Goods", "goods or services", "debt", "invoices", and "account" refer to goods or services and the resulting debt sued upon herein.
-Unless otherwise noted "petition" refers to Plaintiff's First Amended Petition filed in this cause.
-"Attach" requests the attachment to your answers, of described documents.
-Upon request, the discovery will be provided on disc, though this shall not extend the discovery due date.
+"Goods", "goods or services", "debt", "invoices", and "account" refer to goods or services and the resulting debt in the amount of \$15,000.00 sued upon herein.
+"Petition" refers to Plaintiff's Original Petition filed in this cause.
+"Identify" as to a person means to state the person's name, address, telephone number, employer, and position.
+"Identify" as to a document, email, or other electronic communication means to describe the document or email, and identify its author, recipient, and custodian.

-"Documents" include records, correspondence, memoranda, photographs, film, recordings and data compilation in any form.
-Where defendant possesses more than one copy of an item, production of all copies are requested unless all copies are, in all respects, identical.
+"Documents" include records, correspondence, memoranda, photographs, film, recordings, emails, electronic communication, electronic and magnetic data, and data compilation in any form.
+Electronic and magnetic data, including emails, are requested in printed form.
+Where Defendant possesses more than one copy of an item, production of all copies are requested unless all copies are, in all respects, identical.
+Plaintiff will pay reasonable copying/printing costs up to \$100.